|

 be seen on the back of Lasso Productions’ brochures and press

+kits.
 My film, video

 and audio production skills are self-taught and my venture into